Information we may collect

 - We may combine or share any information that we collect from you with information collected by any of our various entities (within Australia).

 We take reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 We may hold your information in either electronic or hard copy form.
 Personal information is destroyed or de-identified when no longer needed.
+Personal information which may include name, address, phone and email will be kept in a secure folder on our cloud-based service, Microsft OneDrive.
+Access to this folder is restricted to ministers, office administration and pastoral care leaders for the purposes for which your permission is given.

 As our website is linked to the internet, and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
 Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.